It is summer in Tucson and along with the heat comes the first high-pitched buzzzzzz. Find out more about our cicada friends.

 2. They bust out of the ground like a bug zombie army

 Cicadas lay their eggs in tree branches, the babies make their way into the ground, stay there for about three years while they shed, feed on tree roots, get bigger and then bust out.
-Warren says he wouldn’t describe them as zombies since the cicadas are looking for mates (and not un-dead).
+Warren says he wouldn’t describe them as zombies since the cicadas have never been dead and they are looking for mates not brains.

 3. Cicada husks make good jewelry